Stanley Goble: World War II

 As Chief of the Air Staff at the outbreak of World War II, Goble planned the expansion and decentralisation of the RAAF to meet the needs of home defence and Australia's obligations in Europe, which included the transfer of No. 10 Squadron to Britain.
 The Federal Government abandoned his concept of an autonomous Air Expeditionary Force in favour of full commitment to the Empire Air Training Scheme, which Goble considered detrimental to local defence.
 His proposal to organise the RAAF along functional lines, with Home Defence, Training, and Maintenance Commands, was similarly rejected.
 Goble also came into conflict with his deputy, Air Commodore John Russell, an RAF officer on exchange in Australia.
-These issues led to Goble tendering his resignation as CAS, which took effect in January 1940.
+These issues led Goble to tender his resignation as CAS, taking effect in January 1940.
 The Argus in Melbourne reported that "Goble wishes to resign 'on a matter of high principle'.
 It is known that he has been dissatisfied for some time with his relations with the Federal Government."

 Prime Minister Robert Menzies had in any case been looking for a British officer to head the RAAF and confided to the UK High Commissioner, Sir Geoffrey Whiskard, that Goble's resignation was "undoubtedly very convenient".
 Following the interim appointment of Air Commodore Anderson, the Royal Air Force's Air Chief Marshal Sir Charles Burnett became Chief of the Air Staff; among other things, Burnett proceeded to reorganise the Air Force into a geographically based "area" system of command and control.
 Goble had offered to submit his resignation from the RAAF as well as from the position of CAS, and was considering a return to Britain for service with the RAF.
 Menzies persuaded him to remain and take on the role of Australian Air Liaison Officer to Canada, based in Ottawa.
-Raised to substantive air vice marshal, Goble stayed at this post for the duration of the war and was the RAAF's representative at the Ottawa Conference in May–June 1942 that negotiated the Joint Commonwealth Air Training Plan.
+Raised to substantive air vice-marshal, Goble stayed at this post for the duration of the war and was the RAAF's representative at the Ottawa Conference in May–June 1942 that negotiated the Joint Commonwealth Air Training Plan.